wp-plugins/slightly-troublesome-permalink/readme.txt

 2. Drag a category in a left side list, and drop to upwards.

 == Changelog ==

+= 1.0.1
+* The direction of the arrow of a parent category was changed.

 = 1.0.0 =
 * The first release.